Miracleprjkt/Release/README.md

-# AOSP Build Releases
+# Custom Rom Build Releases

-Basically repo for releases of roms built by me :D
+Basically repo for releases of roms build by me :D